piku235/JungiThemeBundle/Resources/doc/php-theme-mapping.md

 $definition = ThemeInfoImporter::import($info);
 ```

-Now is much better, we have got much more readable code and easier in use.
-The **ThemeInfoImporter** is doing everything
+Now is much better, we have gained much more readable code which is easier to use.
+Whether you will use this importer
-for us, it simply converts a **ThemeInfoEssence** instance to a **ThemeInfo** definition instance.
+or just theme info definition depends only on you.

 [Back to the documentation](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/index.md)